The compact support property for solutions to stochastic heat equations with stable noise: Compact support in dimension one

-In order to prove part (b) we return to \eqref{e_ibplemma1}.
-By \eqref{e_ibplemma2}, the drift term in \eqref{e_ibplemma1}, i.e. the last term in the right-hand side, vanishes a.s. as $n\to \infty$.
-By monotone convergence we have
+In order to prove part (b) we return to \eqref{e_ibplemma11}.
+By \eqref{e_ibplemma2}, the rightmost term in \eqref{e_ibplemma11} vanishes uniformly for $t \in [0,N]$ a.s. as $n\to \infty$ for any $N \in \N$.
+For the term on the left hand side, monotone convergence implies that with probability one, for all $t \geq 0$,

-Thus, to prove (b), it suffices to establish the convergence of the local martingales $M^n_t$ to the desired stochastic integral.
+Thus, it suffices to establish the convergence of $M^n_t$ to the desired stochastic integral.
 We write

 and observe that